Spawn Guide • Exact Intent Page

 Is Squirtle hard to find in Cobblemon?

-Do I need to hunt only at night or only across your normal route?
+Do I need to hunt at a specific time?

 Where should I look first for Squirtle?